minetest-whynot/whynot-game/mods/decor/unifieddyes/API.md

 * Add the above recipes helper call (which replaces those delted recipes)

 * If your colored node is based on someone else's neutral node, for example if you made a mod that creates multiple colors of minetest_game's default clay, you may find it best to create a single "stand-in" node that's identical to the neutral node, but named for your mod, hidden from the creative inventory, and which has a properly-prepared grayscale texture image in addition to the above keys.
-Use `minetest.override_item()` to add the `on_construct`, `palette`, and `airbrush_replacement_node` keys, and the `ud_param2_colorable` group, to that "someone else's" node.
+Use `minetest.override_item()` to add the `palette` and `airbrush_replacement_node` keys, and the `ud_param2_colorable` group, to that "someone else's" node.
 Then use that node and your custom, hidden node in the craft helper call.

 * You will need to write a run-only-once LBM to convert your old statically-colored nodes to use hardware coloring.
 See above for functions that will help reduce the work required for this part.